junxit/us-congress-bills-114/metadata.md

 - 2016-02-12 — The Speaker designated the Honorable Garret Graves to act as Chairman of the Committee.
 - 2016-02-12 — The previous question was ordered pursuant to the rule. (consideration: CR H801)
 - 2016-02-12 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2016-02-22 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.